Authority: Vice Chancellor for Academic and Student Affairs

-5.1 Disciplinary Conference and Housing Judicial Board: University Housing
+5.1 Disciplinary Conferences through University Housing

-5.1.1 In cases involving the review of charges for violation of the Code, or other University policies, regulations or rules, relating to housing, the options for addressing the matter include a Disciplinary Conference or a hearing before the Housing Judicial Board through University Housing.
+In cases involving the review of charges for violations of the Code, or other University policies, regulations or rules, relating to housing, the options for addressing the charges include a Disciplinary Conference through University Housing.

-5.2 Disciplinary Conference: Office of Student Conduct
+5.2 Disciplinary Conference through the Office of Student Conduct (Appendix A)

 5.3 Graduate and Veterinary Student Discipline